DataDog/documentation/content/en/security/application_security/account_takeover_protection.md

 3. Residential IPs
 4. Data centers

 Understanding typical networks can inform your blocking strategy.
-For example, if you have a consumer application it is unexpected for customers to authenticate from data centers, you may have more leeway to block the IP addresses associated with that data center.
+For example, if you have a consumer application it may be unexpected for customers to authenticate from data centers, you may have more leeway to block the IP addresses associated with that data center.
 However if your customers source entirely from Mobile ISPs, you may have significant impacts to legitimate traffic if you block those ISPs.

 Who are your customers and what is their account name structure
 1. Employees with an expected ID format such as integers, corporate domains, or combinations if numbers and text